 5. Drill with technique

-- Mark the spot with a pencil; for several holes, use a level.
+- Mark the spot with a pencil; for a row of holes, use a level.

-- Stick a piece of masking tape over the mark: the bit won’t wander and it catches dust.
-On tile it also stops it cracking and helps the bit start without skidding.
+- Stick a piece of masking tape over the mark: the bit won’t wander, and the tape catches the dust.
+On tile it does double duty — it stops the glaze cracking and gives the bit something to bite so it doesn’t skid off.

 - Drill straight (90°) and start slow.
-Hammer mode ON for brick/concrete; OFF for drywall and tile (on tile, no hammer until you’re through the glaze).
+Hammer mode ON for brick and concrete; OFF for drywall and tile — on tile, keep it off until you’re through the glaze.

-- Control the depth: mark the bit with tape at the anchor length so you don’t overshoot.
+- Control the depth: wrap tape around the bit at the anchor length so you can’t overshoot.

-- Catch the dust: hold the vacuum nozzle just under the hole while you drill.
+- Catch the dust: hold a vacuum nozzle just under the hole as you drill.

 6. Insert the anchor and hang

-- Blow or vacuum out the dust (a clean hole grips better).
+- Blow or vacuum out the dust; a clean hole grips better than a dusty one.

-- Push the anchor in until flush and tap it gently.
+- Push the anchor in until it’s flush, tapping it gently home.

-- Drive the screw, leaving a few millimeters out if you’re hanging from a hook or bracket.
+- Drive the screw, leaving a few millimeters proud if you’re hanging from a hook or bracket.

 Pro tricks

-- Knock on the wall to tell hollow from solid before choosing the anchor.
+- Knock on the wall to tell hollow from solid before you pick an anchor — the cheapest test there is.

 - Tape over the mark: the bit won’t dance, it catches dust, and on tile it prevents cracks.

-- Tape flag on the bit as a depth stop.
+- A tape flag on the bit as a depth stop.

 - Vacuum under the hole: zero mess on the wall and floor.

-- Hammer mode OFF on tile and drywall; ON only on brick/concrete.
+- Hammer mode OFF on tile and drywall; ON only for brick and concrete.

-- Something heavy (TV, mirror, shelf): spread the load over two points, use the right anchors (or chemical), and in drywall it’s best to hit a stud.
+- Something heavy — TV, mirror, big shelf: spread the load over two points, use the right anchors (or chemical), and in drywall aim for a stud whenever you can.

 Common mistakes

-- Expansion anchor in a hollow wall: it won’t grip and pulls out.
+- Expansion anchor in a hollow wall: nothing to grip, so it pulls out.

 - Hammer mode on tile: it cracks.

-- A bit that doesn’t match the anchor: loose, or it won’t go in.
+- A bit that doesn’t match the anchor: either loose in the hole or it won’t seat.

-- A screw that’s too short: the anchor won’t expand and won’t hold.
+- A screw that’s too short: the anchor never expands, so it never holds.

 Frequently asked questions